afknapping/sail-skeleton/README.md

 given you have the [urbit binary]() installed into a directory `~/urbit/` and have created a fake ship called `zod`.

-(todo maybe: section "i don't know what that means with starting from scratch?)

 ```
        ~ $ cd zod
    ~/zod $ git clone https://github.com/afknapping/sail-skeleton.git